fedeholc/anota-front-react/README.md

 [![es](https://img.shields.io/badge/lang-es-yellow.svg)](https://github.com/fedeholc/anotes-front-react/blob/main/README.es.md)

 Yes, another one.
-Made to learn and practice React.
+Made to learn and practice React, Node.js/Express, and MySQL.

 The application has a front-end made in React, a back-end in Node.js/Express with a MySQL database, and an extension for Google Chrome.
 - fron-end: https://github.com/fedeholc/anotes-front-react